-“Can ye understand?” the Pastafarian minister said as he starting to pace in front of the room again.
+“Can ye understand?” the Pastafarian minister said as he started to pace in front of the room again.
 He looked from the school board to the audience.
 “Can ye see ye are being tested?
 Or do ye be needing to hear one more example?”

 “One more example!” the pirate wench said excitedly.